Bristol Community Solar (AES3)

 Note: Since this is our third community solar project in Addison County, we initially named it Acorn Energy Solar 3 (AES3), but at a meeting with the Bristol select board on January 11, 2021, the project was renamed Bristol Community Solar (BCS).

 In early 2020, we were contacted by a member of the Bristol Energy Committee about the possibility of developing a community solar project on the capped former municipal landfill located at 80 Pine Street in Bristol.

-We then met with the Bristol Selectboard on March 30, 2020, and again on April 23 to further explore project feasibility, lease terms and to develop a proposal.
+We met with the Bristol Selectboard on March 30, 2020, and again on April 23 to further explore project feasibility, lease terms and to develop a proposal.
 Based on the information provided at the April 23rd meeting, the Selectboard subsequently approved a Memorandum of Understanding as well as a lease option agreement for the Bristol Community Solar (AES3) project.